ImranParthiib/Bootstrap-FrameWork/README.md

 - CSS: Styles the website and makes it visually appealing.
 - Bootstrap: Ensures the website is responsive and includes pre-designed components for ease of use.
 - Font Awesome: Adds icons to the website.
-- JavaScript: Handles the interactive elements like the carousel.
+- JavaScript: Js is not used yet

 ## License